Faecal occult blood test

 What if my test is positive?

 If your test result is positive, you will be asked to contact your doctor.
-A positive test does not necessarily mean that you have cancer, but you will need further examinations, such as colonoscopy or biopsy, to determine the cause of the bleeding.
+A positive test does not necessarily mean that you have cancer, but you will need further examinations, such as a colonoscopy, to determine the cause of the bleeding.
 Your doctor will be able to arrange these examinations.

 You should also bear in mind that a negative result is not an absolute guarantee that you don’t have bowel cancer.
 So you should have another faecal occult blood test every 2 years and see your doctor promptly if you develop any of the symptoms described above.